Wormley, Hertfordshire: Community facilities

 St Lawrence's Church forms part of the Parish of Broxbourne with Wormley and is a member of the New River Group Ministry.

 Bushby Hall (formerly Wormley Over Sixties Club) on Wharf Road is a community centre which can be hired for functions and is also the venue for ((Bounce)) Wormley.

 Wormley Church of England Primary School was founded in 1864.
 It had 464 pupils in 2017/18.

+1st Wormley Scout and Guide Group have been present in the community since 1908 and have Squirrels, Beavers, Cubs, Scouts, Rainbows, Brownies, Guides and Rangers all managed by a team of volunteers.

 In 2014, the area of Wormley and Turnford was awarded £1m from the Big Local Trust to invest in the community over the next 10 years.